An ideal option

 The Bridge Program is designed specifically for students in the intensive English language program who are in the upper levels and/or for students who have scored 60 or better on the TOEFL (500 PBT) or 5.5 or better on the IELTS, and who meet all other university admission requirements.
 Students who are interested in applying for the Bridge Program should contact the English Language Institute for help with the application process via email email@example.com.

-While taking required courses in the English Language Institute, students enroll in one, two, or three university-level courses, depending upon their progress in the ELI and their placement scores.
+While taking required courses in the English Language Institute, students enroll in one or two university-level courses, depending upon their progress in the ELI and their placement scores.
 Upon successful completion of the Bridge Program and ESL coursework, students will transition to full-time VSU coursework.

 - Bridge Program students participate in seminar-style classes